-Measure conversion rates or your gated content from those who were warmed up with your blog first, and those who come to your landing page cold.
+Measure conversion rates for your gated content from those who were warmed up with your blog first, and those who came to your landing page cold.

 The painful truth is that your prospects are actively looking for reasons to disengage with your carefully constructed content marketing programme.
 One off-piste blog can be all it takes to get you blocked from their supplier radar.

-Document your editorial platform could be the most important steps you can take in getting it right.
+Documenting your editorial platform could be one of the most important steps you take in getting it right.